Early Childhood FAQs

 - Jewish Culture

-Our weekly Shabbat celebration marks the end of each week with special songs and snacks.
-Regular visits from Israeli shinshinim (community emissaries) provide opportunities to explore Hebrew and Israeli culture.
+Our weekly Shabbat celebration marks the end of each week with special songs and challah.
+In previous years, regular visits from Israeli shinshinim (community emissaries) provided opportunities to explore Hebrew and Israeli culture.

-6. What will be your involvement in the community?
+6. What is your involvement in the community?

-We view school and home as a unified team.
-Our door is open and we seek your ideas, thoughts and suggestions to help make our school the best it can be.
-A parent is a child’s first and most important teacher.
-We appreciate the diverse talents of the parents in our community.
-Parents will be involved in activities and projects in our classrooms and invited to accompany the children on any out-of-school trips.
-Parents will also assist with class parties to celebrate holidays — Hanukkah, Passover and Purim – as well as to provide cultural enrichment for families from all walks of life.
+We view school and home as a united team.
+Our door is open and we value your ideas, thoughts and suggestions to help make our school the best it can be.
+We partner with families to fundraise for our community to provide free programs and events.
+We enlist the diverse talents of our parents to support our program’s learning initiatives and create educational opportunities.
+Parents are invited to assist with projects, class parties and celebrate Holidays – Hanukkah, Passover and Purim, as well as to provide cultural enrichment for families from all walks of life.

-Welcoming Time – parents will say good-bye to their child and the teachers will welcome the child into the classroom.
+Welcoming Time – parents say good-bye to their child and the teachers welcome the child into the classroom.
 Children select an activity from one of the centers set up by the teachers.

-Morning Meeting/Circle Time – children will discuss plans for the day: who is here, the calendar, weather, and other things that come up in their school life.
+Morning Meeting/Circle Time – children review the schedule for the day: who is here, the calendar, weather, and other things that come up in their school life.

-Playground Time – children will enjoy the outdoors in one of our nearby playgrounds and increase their strength and agility in a safe and supportive environment.
+Playground Time – children enjoy the outdoors in one of our nearby playgrounds and increase their strength and agility in a safe and supportive environment.

-Story Time/Singing/Movement – children will develop a love of reading, music and dance during their interactive time of day.
-They will be exposed to a wide variety of books and different genres of music.
+Story Time/Singing/Movement – children will develop a love of reading, music and dance during this dynamic time of day.
+They are exposed to a wide variety of books and different genres of music.

-9. How will you get to the playground?
+9. How do you get to the playground?

-The Infant-Toddler class uses a special multi-seat stroller and children in the 2s/3s class will all walk to the playground holding onto ropes with rings and wear bright yellow vests.
+The Infant-Toddler class uses a special six-seat stroller and children in the Preschool classes all walk to the playground holding onto ropes with rings and wear bright yellow vests.
 Teachers bring a first aid kit and a cell phone.
-Safety is our primary concern, and we will never go unless all are safe.
+Safety is our primary concern, and whenever go unless all are safe.

 10. What is the student/teacher ratio?

-We follow the New York City guidelines for student/teacher ratio.
+We follow the New York City guidelines for student/teacher ratios.
 For Ones — 10 children/2 teachers; Twos – 12 children/2 teachers; Threes – 15 children/2 teachers.
-We also have additional student teachers, assistants and specialists in our classrooms.
-Of course, parents are always welcome, too!
+Our administrative team is always on-site ready to assist if needed.

-11. How do you support children who need services?
+11. How do you support children who may need additional resources?

 We believe strongly that home and school are a team and that we must work together for each child to be successful.
 Sometimes children need extra support in different areas.
-It is our work to help a family get that support so that their child can reach their full potential.
-We have wonderful connections with licensed speech therapists, occupational therapists, physical therapists and psychologists.
-We support families with the CPSE process and will accompany them to meetings at the Dept. of Education for support.
-We work with each family to find what support their child needs.
+It is our mission to help a family get that support so that their child can reach their full potential.
+We happily partner with licensed speech therapists, occupational therapists, physical therapists and psychologists as needed.
+We support families with the EI and CPSE processes and offer our continued support.
 Families are never alone with this process.

 12. How do you communicate with families?

-There will be two formal parent-teacher conferences conducted every school year.
-These conferences will give you the opportunity to sit with your child’s teachers, discuss your child’s development in each area (academic, social, developmental, emotional, and creative), look at your child’s work and talk about any issues or concerns you may have.
+There are two formal parent-teacher conferences conducted every school year.
+These conferences give you the opportunity to sit with your child’s teachers, discuss your child’s development in each area (academic, social and emotional), look at your child’s work and talk about any issues or concerns you may have.
 The lines of communication are open on a daily basis as well.
-You’ll be given the email addresses of your child’s teachers (and the preschool director’s email address, too) in case you need to send a note or ask a question.
-We will make every attempt to answer your emails within 24 hours.
+You are given the email addresses of your child’s teachers (and the preschool director’s email address, too) in case you need to send a note or ask a question.
+We make every attempt to answer your emails within 24 hours.
 Emails and photos will update you regularly on what’s happening in your child’s classroom.
 All around school the walls are covered with children’s work.
 That’s another way to see how we fill the school day.
-Our doors are always open to you.
 Please do not hesitate to ask a question or share a concern, suggestion or idea.
 We’re a community.
 We look forward to hearing from you!